amirzubi/wordpress-code-snippets/README.md

 # Wordpress Code Snippets

-This Repository is a collection of code snippets for Wordpress and its plugins.
+This Repository contains a collection of code snippets for Wordpress and its plugins.

 ## 1. Categories